spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

     reason to change it (in which case, please also change the default for new builds).

 1. Approve the spinnaker-announce email (link will come in email).
-Currently, only members of the Google Spinnaker OSS team can approve the email.
+If this is your first release manager rotation, please ask a Google team member to add you as a manager to the spinnaker-announce Google group.

 1. Deprecate the n-3 release (i.e. when releasing 1.18, deprecate 1.15).